 Citation(s) from the GunPolicy.org literature library

-State of Nevada.
-2012 ‘Background Checks in Nevada.’
-Firearms Law Database.
+Giffords Law Center to Prevent Gun Violence.
+2022 ‘Background Check Procedures in Nevada.’
+Background Checks.
 San Francisco, CA: Giffords Law Center to Prevent Gun Violence.
-3 January
+3 December

 Background Checks in Nevada

 Federal law requires federally licensed firearms dealers (but not private sellers) to initiate a background check on the purchaser prior to sale of a firearm.
 Federal law provides states with the option of serving as a state "point of contact" and conducting their own background checks using state, as well as federal, records and databases, or having the checks performed by the FBI using only the federal National Instant Criminal Background Check System ("NICS") database.
 (Note that state files are not always included in the federal database.)

 Nevada is a point of contact state for firearm purchaser background checks.
 In Nevada, the Nevada Department of Public Safety (NDPS), through its Brady Point of Sale program, serves as the state point of contact for implementation of the Brady Act.
 Licensed dealers must process each firearm transfer through NDPS, which in turn uses NICS and other databases to verify that prospective purchasers are not prohibited from possessing a firearm.

 Federal law does not require dealers to conduct a background check if a firearm purchaser presents a state permit to purchase or possess firearms that meets certain conditions.
 As a result, holders of Nevada concealed carry permits issued on or after July 1, 2011 are exempt from the federal background check requirement.
 (Note, however, that people who have become prohibited from possessing firearms may continue to hold state permits to purchase or permit firearms if the state fails to remove these permits in a timely fashion.)…